Carnarvonia araliifolia

-Carnarvonia araliifolia, commonly known as the red oak, red silky oak, Caledonian oak or elephant's foot, is the sole species in the monotypic genus Carnarvonia, a member of the Proteaceae plant family.
-It is endemic to the rainforests of northeastern Queensland.
+Carnarvonia araliifolia, commonly known as the red oak, red silky oak, Caledonian oak or elephant's foot, is the sole species in the genus Carnarvonia, a member of the Proteaceae family.
+It is endemic to the rainforests of northeastern Queensland, Australia.

 Description

 The red oak is a large tree growing to 30 m or more in height, and it may have small rounded buttress roots.
 These may give the lower trunk the appearance of an elephant's foot, and are the source of one of the common names for the species.
 The trunk bears numerous, closely spaced small lenticels.

-The large leaves are pedately compound and highly variable, having anything from 3 to 20 leaflets.
+The large compound leaves are divided pedately and are highly variable, having anything from 3 to 20 leaflets.
 They range in size from 5 to 50 cm long, including the petiole.
 The leaves are arranged alternately on the branches.

-The inflorescence is a panicle, produced either terminally, in the leaf axils, directly from the branches, or on the trunk.
-They develop between November to May.
+The inflorescence is a panicle, produced either terminally, in the leaf axils, or directly from the branches or trunk (the last two cases are known as ramiflory and cauliflory, respectively).
+They develop between November and May.

-The fruit is a woody follicle. measuring up to 5 cm long by 2.1 cm wide, with the pedicel attached at one side.
-They contain one or two winged seeds up to 45 mm long overall.
+The fruit is a woody follicle measuring up to 5 cm long by 2.1 cm wide, with the pedicel (stem) attached at one side.
+They contain one or two winged seeds up to 45 mm long.

 Taxonomy

-This species was first described by the German-born Australian botanist Ferdinand von Mueller, from a specimen collected by John Dallachy in the forested mountains around Rockingham's Bay in Far North Queensland.
-He published the description in volume 6 of his massive work Fragmenta phytographiae Australiae in 1867.
+This species was first described by the German-born Australian botanist Ferdinand von Mueller, from a specimen collected by John Dallachy in the forested mountains around Rockingham Bay in Queensland.
+He published the description in volume 6 of his massive work Fragmenta phytographiæ Australiæ in 1867.